 The final thing we’ll explain, is how to interact with a dApp using your WAX Cloud Wallet.
 Keep in mind, that this only works with dApps which support the WAX Cloud Wallet.

-Before you start, make sure you are logged into the WAX Cloud Wallet in your browser.
-Then, navigate to the dApp, and click on the login button.
+To start, navigate to the dApp you want to use, and click on the login button.
 If the option to connect with the WAX Cloud Wallet is available (might look similar to the button in the image above, but can also look different), click on it.
-You will then have to approve the connection in the window which will pop up.
+You will then have to login to your WCW account and approve the connection in the window which will pop up.
 If everything has gone well, you have now successfully connected the wallet to the dApp.

 Once you have connected your wallet to the dApp, you can start using the dApp.
 If you want to perform an action in the dApp that requires a transaction, verify the transaction in the window which will pop up when you have to accept a transaction, and click ‘Approve’ (or ‘Deny’ if you are not sure).

 Founding block producer for the EOS mainnet.
-Block producer for the BOS mainnet.
+Telos, Proton, BOS, FIO, and Instar Block Producer.
 Active top WAX Guild.
 Partner in the Europechain sister chain.
 Investor in blockchain projects.
 Governance, intercultural cooperation, and security specialist.
 You can find us here:

 BOS Block Producer name: amsterdambos